aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-2/_index.md

 ### **Added Shape.Line Property**
-Aspose.Cells for .NET has exposed the Shape.Line property which returns an instance of LineFormat in order to control the appearance of outlines of a Shape.
+Aspose.Cells for .NET has exposed the Shape.Line property, which returns an instance of LineFormat in order to control the appearance of the outline of a shape.

-Here is simple usage scenario of Shape.Line property.
+Here is a simple usage scenario of the Shape.Line property.

 **C#**